-How Do Push Alerts Work on Technology?
+How Does Push Marketing on Technology?

 The way push notifications works vary slightly according to what type of device they’re being used on, user settings and the technology you’re using to make the push.
 But they follow the same basic premise, which is outlined below.

 - The publisher chooses an option (service) for delivering push alerts.